George Barr (artist): Career

 A collection of his professional fantasy and science fiction paintings, Upon the Winds of Yesterday and Other Explorations, was published by Donald M. Grant in 1976 with a limited press run of only 2,500 copies, which quickly sold out.
 The book debuted at MidAmeriCon, the 34th World Science Fiction Convention, where Barr was the convention's Fan Guest of Honor, along with Robert A. Heinlein, who was the convention's professional writer Guest of Honor.
 Barr provided the art for the full color wrap-around dust jacket for the convention's hardcover program book.

 Over the next twenty years, Barr was invited to be the guest of honor at eleven science fiction conventions.
 When he was honored as Professional Artist Guest of Honor at the 1994 World Science Fiction Convention in Winnipeg, Barr became the first person to be invited to Worldcon as a both Fan Guest of Honor (1976) and Professional Guest of Honor (1994).
+Barr also wrote a number of short stories during his life as well as a fantasy novella titled The Lost One.

+Style

 Barr's work has been characterized as being influenced by Arthur Rackham, Hannes Bok and Virgil Finlay, and was often romantic and whimsical.
 Barr used an unusual layered technique, first pencilling in the drawing very lightly, then redrawing it with black ball-point pen complete with tonal variations.
 The colors were then painted in, "almost as if doing a coloring-book exercise", as Barr noted.

-Barr also wrote a number of short stories during his life as well as a fantasy novella titled The Lost One.